 Magnificent, marvellous, magical and momentous…it’s Mardi Gras!

-An exciting time of year, to have fun and celebrate diversity and pride of the LGBTQIA+ community!
-The Sydney Gay and Lesbian Mardi Gras is one of the most fabulous, fun-filled celebrations however, it is important to acknowledge its not-so-colourful history and impact within social media marketing.
+An exciting time of year, to have fun and celebrate diversity and pride of the LGBTQIA+ community and create socially inclusive content.
+The Sydney Gay and Lesbian Mardi Gras is one of the most fabulous, fun-filled celebrations.
+However, it is also important to acknowledge its not-so-colourful history.

 The disapproval the celebration faced in its early beginnings in comparison to today’s international recognition is an inspirational testament.
 Those who bravely paraded and fought for their gay, lesbian, trans and all rights, monumentally altered societal acceptance of diversity.

-Social Media Marketing is the opportunity to be the voice for diversity, inclusion, equality and social justice through embracing culture, content, creativity and social networking.
-It allows our LGBTQIA+ community to connect and collaborate allowing isolated and regional communities the opportunity to voice their concerns around the barriers they face with like-minded individuals.
+Social media marketing provides the opportunity to be the voice for diversity, inclusion, equality and social justice.
+This is achieved through embracing culture, content, creativity and social networking.
+It allows our LGBTQIA+ community to connect and collaborate, allowing isolated and regional communities the opportunity to voice their concerns around the barriers they face with like-minded individuals.

 Today’s influencers are using their voices to generate awareness on important issues.
 Influencers across social media platforms are effective in promoting, representing and respecting the community in which they are from.